allthriveai/insights/how-we-won-mcp-hackathon-with-pitchscoop.md

 ---
-title: "Winning 1st Place at the MCP - AI Agents Hackathon: Building Pitch Scoop"
+title: "How We Won the MCP Hackathon with PitchScoop"
 author: "Allie Jones"
 date: "2025-09-19"
-categories: ["AI", "Hackathon", "FastAPI", "Redis", "Awards"]
+categories: ["AI", "Hackathon", "FastAPI", "Redis", "Awards", "MCP"]
 featured_image: "/images/insights/pitchscoop.png"
 youtube_video: ""
-excerpt: "How our team won 1st place and Best Use Case of Redis at the MCP - AI Agents Hackathon with Pitch Scoop, an AI-powered pitch competition platform built with FastAPI, Redis, and MCP."
+excerpt: "How our team won 1st place and Best Use Case of Redis at the MCP - AI Agents Hackathon with PitchScoop, an AI-powered pitch competition platform built with FastAPI, Redis, and MCP."
 featured_on_homepage: true
 priority: 4
 draft: false